slknijnenburg/framegallery/README.md

 docker run -it --rm -p 127.0.0.1:7999:7999 -v $(pwd)/images:/app/images -v $(pwd)/data:/app/data slknijnenburg/framegallery:latest
 ```

+On start-up, the app will import all images from the `images` directory and create a database in the `data` directory.
+It will also generate thumbnails for display in the browser for each image, so you'll need to ensure that the images folder is writeable by the container.

 In case changes were made to the database schema, migrations will need to be executed manually when running the updated container.
 This can be done with the following command: